 Clarity or organization of written expression

-There have been up to seven different types of dysgraphia described: Information Processing, Visual-Spatial, Motor, Memory, Word Formation, Sentence Formation, and Paragraph Formation (4).
+There is still a lot of work to be done to fully understand and correctly classify dysgraphia/written expression disorders.
+There have been up to seven different types of dysgraphia described: Information Processing, Visual-Spatial, Motor, Memory, Word Formation, Sentence Formation, and Paragraph Formation (5).

 (1) Orton S. Reading, Writing and Speech Problems in Children: A Presentation of Certain Types of Disorders in the Development of the Language Faculty,1937.